trash4299/RSDecoderSW/README.md

 # RSDecoderSW
- Vince's Vitis workspace for RSDecoder.
+ Vince's Vitis workspace for Arty7-RS_Decoder.
 Platform, system, and application for the RSDecoder hardware